martinthomson/tmi/draft-thomson-tmi.md

 # What is Meant by Intermediary

-A protocol intermediary is an element that participates in communications.
-An intermediary is not the primary initiator or recipient of communications, but instead acts to facilitate communications.
+An intermediary is an element that participates in a protocol exchange.
+An intermediary receives protocol units, such as packets or messages, and forwards the protocol units to other protocol participants.
+An intermediary might make changes to protocol units or leave the content of the unit unchanged.

-An intermediary need not be explicitly present at the request of a participant.
+An intermediary often does not directly benefit from the protocol exchange, but instead acts to facilitate the exchange.
+An intermediary often participates at the request of another participant in the protocol, which might be another intermediary.

 Intermediaries exist at all layers of the stack.
 A router is an intermediary that acts at the network layer to forward packets.
 A TURN relay {{?RFC8155}}